legotaylor/Hero-Statue/README.md

 ## Config
 You can edit the config by using [ModMenu](https://modrinth.com/mod/modmenu), or our `Open Config` keybinding (defaulted to `Home`).
-If you are using the `Open Config` keybinding, you don't need to be in a world, you just need to not be interacting with a text box.
+If you are using the `Open Config` keybinding, you will need to be in a world.

 ## Known Issues